Pico de Gallo

 Total Time 5 minutes

-Pico de Gallo is a healthy easy authentic Mexican dip for Chips made in just five minutes.
+Pico de Gallo is a healthy, easy, authentic Mexican salsa for your favorite Mexican dishes or chips.
+Make it in just five minutes.

 What goes perfectly on Oven Baked Beef Tacos, Super Easy Steak Fajitas, and an Easy Taco Pizza?
 Homemade Pico de Gallo is a delicious and classic condiment found on all sorts of Mexican food recipes, and served with chips, is a great appetizer for parties and weekend get togethers.

 My easy Pico de Gallo recipe is one of the easiest appetizer recipes that you’ll ever try, and it turns out absolutely delicious every time.
-You can serve it up with some tortilla chips or over all sorts of traditional Mexican recipes, like carne asada, enchiladas, nachos, burritos, taco salad and more.
-This is one of those new recipes you’ll want to break out at every family gathering or party, since it’s so easy and turns out so great.
-This recipe is vegan, gluten free, and is one of the most delicious fresh salsas you’ll ever make.
+You can serve it up with some tortilla chips or over all sorts of traditional Mexican recipes, like Carne Asada, Enchiladas, Nachos, Burritos, Taco Salad and more.
+This is one of those recipes you’ll want to break out at every family gathering or party, since it’s so easy and turns out so great.
 One of the best ways to serve up Pico de Gallo is with some homemade Lime Chips that you can make from scratch.
-The Lime Chips are a great base for nachos, which go perfect topped with a hearty helping of fresh salsa.

 Yield 4 Servings